NeilTheSeal/geography-quiz-fe/README.md

 - Can I retake the quiz?
   - You can take the quiz as many times as you want, and your dashboard will show your previous quiz scores and the dates you attempted those quizzes.

+- How do I create an account/log in?
+  - This application uses Google OAuth2 for logging in and creating an account.
+In order to create an account, you must have a Google account.
+Because we use OAuth2, you do not need to create a password for this application.

 ## Development setup

 The front-end of this project uses Ruby on Rails 7.1.3 and was built using macOS Sonoma 14.4.1.
 It uses the [hotwire-livereload gem](https://github.com/kirillplatonov/hotwire-livereload) to dynamically refresh the browser whenever changes are made to files within `/app/`.